Can trust building exercises really help your employees to trust each other?

 - Set up the “minefield” by placing empty plastic bottles, foam balls, paper cups, etc. all over the space.

-- In each pair, one person should be blindfolded and he is not allowed to see or talk.
+- In each pair, cover the eyes of one person using blindfold.
+He should not see or talk during the activity.
 The other person is able to see or talk, but must not enter the mine field or touch his blindfolded partner.

 - Now, the blindfolded person should walk through the mine field (without touching the mines) by listening to the verbal instructions of his partner.

-- Once the blindfold person reaches the other side, switch roles and repeat the activity.
+- Once the blindfolded person reaches the other side, switch roles and repeat the activity.

 #3.
 Eye contact